 How to Apply

 Applications are made through the UCAS central application system where The Deepings SCITT is listed as a provider.
 Applications are open for this year’s teacher training course starting in September 2019.
-They will close around the beginning of June.
+They will close at some point in June.

 Please note that the personal statement and references are a crucial part of the application process, and your application will not be complete and visible to us without these two elements.Once you have applied via UCAS, all Training Providers have 40 working days to make a decision on your application.
 You will receive a welcome email from UCAS which will contain your Personal ID and username for their online system Track, where you can follow the progress of your application.
 Your application will be sent to your chosen training providers online, normally within 24 hours.
 You’ll find out in Track what decision each training provider has made on your application.